 In this article I want to make some very ‘woolly’ non-technical suggestions for ways to improve your photographic skills.
 If that sentence makes no sense I am not surprised but

 hopefully as you read on through, my thoughts here will become clearer.

-Photography is about what you see, what you want to see and what you want to create as a visual two-dimensional vision.
-There are some fairly simple technical concepts to learn and once they are mastered, your photographic output will be limited only by your ability to see a photograph in your mind and your imagination to create it.
+Photography is about what you see, what you want to see, what you want to create as a visual two-dimensional vision and how you'd like to present that to people who look at your images.
+There are some fairly simple technical concepts to learn and once they're mastered, your photographic output will be limited only by your ability to see a photograph in your mind and your imagination to create it.

 When you are competent with your camera and itching to create stunning imagery, the next step is for you to learn to ‘see’ photographs.
 This is one of the secrets to good photography that nobody really tells you or teaches.
 As your interest in photography grows, this seeing 'skill' develops too.
 Personally, I am obsessed with photographs and my eye is constantly seeing potential photographs.
 These are the visions of the scenes my photographic eye sees as I go about my daily life and when I see something that I think I should capture and photograph, I make a mental note or I write down what I have seen for future reference.